pantheon-systems/documentation/source/content/guides/quickstart/05-create-test-live.md

 ## Create Test Environment

-1. Go to your Site Dashboard and click the <Icon icon="equalizer" text="Test"/> tab.
+1. Go to your [Site Dashboard[(/guides/account-mgmt/workspace-sites-teams/sites#site-dashboard)] and click the <Icon icon="equalizer" text="Test"/> tab.
 Here you’ll have access to your Test environment, though it hasn’t been created yet.

 1. Click **Initialize Test Environment** to create your Test environment.